tobias-weiss-ai-xr/opendesk-edu/docs/workflow.md

 - **Open source product suppliers**
   - Focus areas
     - Development of upstream products
-    - Development of integrational functionality relevant to openDesk and others
+    - Development of integrative functionality relevant to openDesk and others
     - Providing source code and the artifacts required to install openDesk to Open CoDE
   - Hand over to _openDesk platform development_
     - Helm charts